The College of Education offers a range of programs that equip our students to promote the growth, education and development of all individuals:

 Field and Clinical Experiences

 Meaningful and quality field and clinical practice are essential to candidate preparation in almost all of our programs.
-The School of Education is committed to providing a range of diverse experiences appropriate to the discipline for which candidates are prepared for professional practice.
+The College of Education is committed to providing a range of diverse experiences appropriate to the discipline so that candidates are prepared for professional practice.

-Through the School’s many nationally known centers, institutes and programs, we also offer professional development and other training and educational opportunities.
+Through the college’s many nationally known centers, institutes and programs, we also offer professional development and other training and educational opportunities.